michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 ### Do you have references I can talk to?

-Absolutely\!
+Absolutely!
 Don’t just take our word for it.
 Give us a call (844.258.9616) and we’d be happy to connect you with other youth leaders who have served with us.

-&nbsp;